aydindev0/COMP0182-Real-world-Multi-agent-Systems/Lab_0/lab_zero.md

 #### Option 2: Install Ubuntu 22.04 using a virtual machine with macOS

 **1. Download a Virutal Machine Platform**
+There are several options for virtual machine platforms for macOS, feel free to use any other platform.
+In this lab sheet, we will be using VirtulBox for demonstration.
+First, go to the website: https://www.virtualbox.org/wiki/Downloads and download the Platform Packages for macOS hosts.

 These are the general steps, though please research your specific use-case depending on the graphics card in your computer.
 Guidance will be available in the labs.